openAgile/CommitStream.Web.Tests/README.md

 ![image](https://cloud.githubusercontent.com/assets/1863005/22264310/7467618a-e245-11e6-9d2b-c786d86f696a.png)

 ### Data generation and additional tests setup
-Run the next commands in order and then you are ready to run the tests
+Run these commands in order and then you are ready to run the tests:

 ```
 npm install -g grunt-cli